15 tips to practice Tajweed at home

 Why this is crucial: Many students practice for months without teacher feedback and develop bad habits they can't hear themselves.
 For example, they might be pronouncing a letter incorrectly, but because they've been doing it for months, it sounds correct to them.
 An experienced teacher can immediately identify these mistakes and help you correct them before they become permanent habits.

 How to do it: Schedule regular check-ins with an online teacher (weekly or bi-weekly).
-They can listen to your recitation, identify mistakes you can't hear, and provide specific corrections.
-This feedback is essential because you can't always hear your own mistakes, especially subtle pronunciation errors.
-Get professional guidance at our online Tajweed course.
+They can hear subtle mistakes and give direct correction.
+Get guidance at our online Tajweed course.

 Recommended Learning Path (Home Learners)